realmfikri/e-mrtd/README.md

 ## 🛡️ Security Features
 Implemented hardening features include:
 - **Basic Access Control (BAC)** for initial session establishment.
+- **PACE-first Negotiation** using EF.CardAccess data, falling back to BAC if PACE fails while keeping the stronger secure-messaging wrapper when it succeeds.
+- **EF.CardAccess/DG14 Provisioning** during personalization so host tooling can exercise PACE/EAC awareness immediately.
+- **Chip Authentication Awareness** with DG14 parsing and secure-messaging upgrade when the card advertises CA support.
+- **Terminal Authentication Reporting** – DG14 TA metadata is surfaced and user-supplied CVCs are parsed for inspection (host-side only, no signing yet).
+- *Note*: the reference applet does not yet implement PACE or chip-auth cryptography, so runs will log a graceful failure and revert to BAC-protected messaging.
+- **Demo TA Certificate Generator** to mint synthetic CVCs for immediate TA inspection testing.
 - **Secure Messaging (AES + MAC)** to protect APDU exchanges.
 - **Anti-Replay Protection** through SSC monotonicity checks.
 - **LDS Personalization** for EF.COM, EF.DG1, EF.DG2, EF.DG15, EF.SOD with synthetic face image generation.